How to Blur Image Background in Windows 11 Photo App

 - Hardware Limits: The AI feature requires a modern processor.
 If your PC is older, the feature may not appear.

-You can easily turn a simple photo into a professional-looking image using the Background blur feature in the Windows 11 Photos app.
-By adjusting the intensity and using the brush tool, you can remove distractions and make your subject the star of the show.
+A simple photo can be turned into a professional-looking image using the Background blur feature in the Windows 11 Photos app.
+Adjusting the intensity and using the brush tool allows you to remove distractions and make your subject the star of the show.
 For more tips on managing your files, see our guide on organizing your C:\Users\Public folders effectively.

 Summary